Jealousy: Comparison with envy

 Popular culture uses the word jealousy as a synonym for envy.
 Many dictionary definitions include a reference to envy or envious feelings.
 In fact, the overlapping use of jealousy and envy has a long history.

-The terms are used indiscriminately in such popular 'feelgood' books as Nancy Friday's Jealousy, where the expression 'jealousy' applies to a broad range of passions, from envy to lust and greed.
+The terms are used indiscriminately in such popular 'feel-good' books as Nancy Friday's Jealousy, where the expression 'jealousy' applies to a broad range of passions, from envy to lust and greed.
 While this kind of usage blurs the boundaries between categories that are intellectually valuable and psychologically justifiable, such confusion is understandable in that historical explorations of the term indicate that these boundaries have long posed problems.
 Margot Grzywacz's fascinating etymological survey of the word in Romance and Germanic languages asserts, indeed, that the concept was one of those that proved to be the most difficult to express in language and was therefore among the last to find an unambiguous term.
 Classical Latin used invidia, without strictly differentiating between envy and jealousy.
 It was not until the postclassical era that Latin borrowed the late and poetic Greek word zelotypia and the associated adjective zelosus.
-It is from this adjective that are derived French jaloux, Provençal gelos, Italian geloso, and Spanish celoso.
+It is from this adjective that are derived French jaloux, Provençal gelos, Italian geloso, Spanish celoso, and Portuguese cioso.

 Perhaps the overlapping use of jealousy and envy occurs because people can experience both at the same time.
 A person may envy the characteristics or possessions of someone who also happens to be a romantic rival.
 In fact, one may even interpret romantic jealousy as a form of envy.
-A jealous person may envy the affection that their partner gives to a rival – affection the jealous person feels entitled to himself or herself.
+A jealous person may envy the affection that their partner gives to a rival – affection the jealous person feels entitled to themselves.
 People often use the word jealousy as a broad label that applies to both experiences of jealousy and experiences of envy.

 Although popular culture often uses jealousy and envy as synonyms, modern philosophers and psychologists have argued for conceptual distinctions between jealousy and envy.
 For example, philosopher John Rawls distinguishes between jealousy and envy on the ground that jealousy involves the wish to keep what one has, and envy the wish to get what one does not have.
 Thus, a child is jealous of her parents' attention to a sibling, but envious of her friend's new bicycle.
 Psychologists Laura Guerrero and Peter Andersen have proposed the same distinction.
 They claim the jealous person "perceives that he or she possesses a valued relationship, but is in danger of losing it or at least of having it altered in an undesirable manner," whereas the envious person "does not possess a valued commodity, but wishes to possess it."
 Gerrod Parrott draws attention to the distinct thoughts and feelings that occur in jealousy and envy.

 The common experience of jealousy for many people may involve: